Vishwa-ud/nasa-space-app/README.md

 3. **Data Handling**: The API responses contain various data fields, and handling them dynamically posed a challenge. addressed this by parsing the response data and displaying relevant information based on user selections.

 4. **Image Format**: Initially, images were not fetched in PNG format, causing issues with rendering.
-To resolve this, we modified the image URL to explicitly request the PNG format from the API.
+To resolve this,  modified the image URL to explicitly request the PNG format from the API.

 ### Resolution